apgv/bean-validator-extension/README.md

 Password validator with custom validation message hiding the actual password value from the error message.

-The payload parameter `NoLogging.class` is intended to be used by a framework to exclude the value failing validation from being logged.
-The value returned from `javax.validation.ConstraintViolation.getInvalidValue()`.
+The payload parameter `NoLogging.class` is intended to be used by a framework to exclude the value failing validation from being logged – that is the value returned from `javax.validation.ConstraintViolation.getInvalidValue()`.

 ## Usage